-For more information about applying for RPL, contact the Course Co-ordinator or Academic and workplacement Manager via the contact details listed at the front of this Handbook.
+For more information about applying for RPL, contact the Course Coordinator or Workplacement Manager / Admin person via the contact details listed at the front of this Handbook.

 If you wish to have units considered for RPL, you must advise the Admissions officer during the Orientation, tick the respective box in the Enrolment form and the Offer letter.
 The RPL form must be filled in at Orientation time or prior, and this will have additional charges.